gaps-closure/gaps-closure.github.io/container_deployment.md

 ```

 ## Demo: End-of-Phase 1
 Navigate to the desired EoP Case (1-3) and launch VSCode.
-VSCode will prompt user to load the `eop1dev` containerized environment:
+VSCode will prompt user to load a containerized environment:

 For case1:
 ```